LOOSE-LIPS/loose-lips-2.0/src/routes/blog/young-girl/index.md

 banner:
   - imported/young-girl/image775.jpeg
 description: >-
-  In anticipation of Young Girl&#39;s forthcoming album A Marshmallow Called Moon, here&#39;s a nice in-depth interview with the man behind the alias.
+  In anticipation of Young Girl's forthcoming album A Marshmallow Called Moon, here's a nice in-depth interview with the man behind the alias.
 How has 2019 kicked off for you?
-I have literally zero complaints man, the record&rsquo;s looking good, people seem keen.
-I&rsquo;ve shed a whole host of shitty, stunted ideologies in the last 10 [...]Read More...
+I have literally zero complaints man, the record’s looking good, people seem keen.
+I’ve shed a whole host of shitty, stunted ideologies in the last 10 [...]Read More...
 published: true
 tags: interview
 featured: false